Specialsfrontbig clearSpecials2Frontbig

 “Miss Monroe, will you send Jessamyn, Anthony, Samuel, and Naomi to room 3C?”

-Without waiting to be dismissed, the four Group One members grabbed their backpacks off their chairs and peeled out the classroom door.
+Without waiting to be dismissed, Group One grabbed their backpacks off their chairs and peeled out the classroom door.

 “Great impression, Naomi,” said Jessamyn, racing down the hall.